This site is intended to be a simple warehouse for information about me, projects of mine, and contact information.

 My GitHub profile is where you'll find all my public projects not hosted here.
 The repositories range from little, unpolished personal scripts to peer-reviewed genomics tools.

 Current as of November 2014.

 A personal productivity web application which allows extremely quick and simple note-taking on user-created pages.
-Uses Perl CGI scripting, MySQL, HTML5, and Apache configuration.
+Written in Python 3/Django.
 (Feel free to use it if you find it convenient.
 I sure do.)